RWS/studio-api-docs/apiconcepts/filetypesupport/adding_the_text_extractor_class.md

 }
 ```
-***

-All other required interface members will be left empty in our sample implementation:
+Leave the other required interface members empty in this sample implementation:

 # [C#](#tab/tabid-6)
 ```cs